fictional-pancake/turbo-spork/tonyjournal.md

+###### 2/12/16
+This week I learned how to actually display a webpage with Node.
+It seems surprisingly easy.
+Node handles most of the stuff and just gives you variables for stuff like the page the user requested.
+You can just print out whatever easily and that's it.
+I expected to have to learn a bunch of stuff about HTTP but I didn't.
+We also figured out how to use PostgreSQL with Node to easily access the database that Heroku allows us to use.
+It was also much easier than when I tried to create a website a few years ago.
+I set up the a tool called migrate-db (or maybe it was db-migrate) that allows me to set up the database on my computer.
+You create a simple Javascript file with easily readable instructions on how to recreate the database and it sets up the tables.
+It doesn't actually copy the data however, but that shouldn't be an issue because we will mostly be working with a few test values for now.
+Our next step is to create a signup page where users can create an account to be used for playing the game.
+We decided to make an account required to play the game because it would be easier for us.

 ###### 2/5/16
 This week we mostly ironed out how we are going to do the game.
 Previously we were thinking of writing the server in Java for